Heartland Payment Systems

-Heartland Payment Systems, Inc. is a U.S.-based payment processing and technology provider.
+Heartland Payment Systems, Inc. is an American payment processing and technology provider.
 Founded in 1997, Heartland Payment Systems' last headquarters were in Princeton, New Jersey.
 The company was acquired by Global Payments for $4.3 billion in 2016.

 Heartland Payment Systems provides payment processing for more than 275,000 business locations in the United States and processes more than 11 million transactions a day and more than $80 billion in transactions a year, as of 2014.

-In addition to payment processing, Heartland has developed or acquired businesses in payroll processing, gift card and campus card, point of sale systems, school payments and nutrition, network management, mobile payments and ordering, eCommerce, billing, and lending services.
+In addition to payment processing, Heartland has developed or acquired businesses in payroll processing, gift card and campus card, K-12 point of sale systems, school payments and nutrition, network management, mobile payments and ordering, eCommerce, billing, and lending services.

 History

 Heartland was co-founded by Robert O. Carr in Princeton, New Jersey in 1997.

 In 2001, the company received a $40 million private equity investment from Greenhill Capital Partners, L.P.
 (New York, NY), LLR Partners, Inc. (Philadelphia, PA), and their affiliated investment funds.
 The company went public on the New York Stock Exchange on August 11, 2005.